-SWCA obtained a federal threatened and endangered species list from the USFWS (2023a) Information for Planning and Consultation ("IPaC") website for a 100-foot buffer around the two optional Project locations (review area) (Appendix C).
+SWCA obtained a federal threatened and endangered species list from the USFWS (2023a) Information for Planning and Consultation ("IPaC") website for a 100-foot buffer around the greenhouse and three optional water well locations (review area) (Appendix C).
 The IPaC automatically generates a list of species and other resources of concern, such as critical habitat, that are known or expected to be in the specified area and could potentially be directly or indirectly affected.
-According to the IPaC query for the project, three federally listed endangered species have the potential to occur in the review area; the Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), the Puerto Rican parrot (Amazona vittate), and the Puerto Rican boa (Chilabothrus inornatus).
-SWCA also evaluated the review area for potential habitat for bald eagles (Haliaeetus leucocephalus) and golden eagles (Aquila chrysaetos) as they are protected by the Bald and Golden Eagle Protection Act of 1940 ("BGEPA").
+According to the IPaC query for the project, one federally listed endangered species has the potential to occur in the review area; the Puerto Rican boa (Chilabothrus inornatus).
+SWCA also evaluated the review area for potential habitat for bald eagles

+(Haliaeetus leucocephalus) and golden eagles (Aquila chrysaetos) as they are protected by the Bald and Golden Eagle Protection Act of 1940 ("BGEPA").

 SWCA accessed the Puerto Rico Department of Natural and Environmental Resources (PRDNER) Species Ranges, and Puerto Rico State Wildlife Action Plan_a Ten Year Review online mapping databases (PRDNER 2023a, PRDNER 2023b) and referenced the Puerto Rico State Wildlife Action Plan: Ten Year Review (PRDNER 2015) to compile a list of state threatened and endangered species with ranges that overlap with the review area.
-The review identified one state listed species with the potential to occur within the review area: the brown pelican (Pelecanus occidentalis).
+The review identified three additional listed species with the potential to occur within the review area: the federally endangered Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), the state listed endangered brown pelican (Pelecanus occidentalis), and the state listed critically endangered mottled coqui (Eleutherodactylus eneidae).